fostroll/toxine/doc/README_TEXT_PREPROCESSOR.md

 **doc_id** is the *ID* of the *document* that you want to append.
 Usually, you don't need it.
-You just feed your file(s) to `TextPreprocessor` and save the result to one *CONLL-U* file in the feeding order.
+You just feed your file(s) to `TextPreprocessor` and save the result to one *CoNLL-U* file in the feeding order.
 In that case, each file will be tagged as separated *document*, and you have no reason to keep *ID* of them.
 But if you want some additional functionality (append *documents*, for example, or save them to different files), you must firstly create each